DevMountain/Hosting-Digital-Ocean/describe-one-step.md

 ## install nginx

-- `apt-get install nginx -y` Install the program nginx, we will use this as a server router to control which domains go to which ports on our server.
+- `apt install nginx -y` Install the program nginx, we will use this as a server router to control which domains go to which ports on our server.
 Nginx is capable of way more than we have it do here, but this will work as a base entry point.